genesiscommunitysuccess/docs/docs/00_fuse/03_features/01_aggregation.md

 ## Introduction

-With Fuse you can perform aggregation on your data.
+With Fuse you can perform the aggregation on your data.

 Typical use cases are:

-- Calculating trade positions
+- calculating trade positions
-- Calculating a snapshot report of the number of trades per day
+- calculating a snapshot report of the number of trades per day
-- Calculating snapshot numbers for a chart
+- calculating snapshot numbers for a chart

-The Aggregator listens to updates on an underlying database object: either a view or a table.
-When there are changes to that object, those changes are aggregated and then the aggregated data is output to another table.
+The Aggregator listens to the updates on an underlying database object which is either a view or a table.
+When there are changes to that object, they are aggregated and then the aggregated data is sent out to another table.

 ## Definition

-You define an Aggregator as part of your data model definition.
+An Aggregator is a part of the data model.

-Here is an example of a simple Aggregator you could define with the input table defined below it:
+Here is an example of a simple Aggregator which can be defined with the input table defined below it:

 ```kotlin
 @Persist